 Aiming to outsmart complex diseases with more intelligent medicines

-Senti Bio’s mission is to create a new generation of smarter medicines that outmaneuver complex diseases in ways previously inconceivable.
+Senti Bio was founded to create a new generation of smarter medicines that outmaneuver complex diseases using novel and unprecedented approaches.
 Senti Bio designs and optimizes gene circuits, which are created from novel and proprietary combinations of DNA sequences, to reprogram cells with biological logic to sense inputs, compute decisions and respond to their cellular environments.

-Senti Bio is applying its gene circuit technologies to develop an internal pipeline of medicines that use allogeneic (CAR-NK) cells with the goal of addressing major challenges for people living with cancer.
+Senti Bio is applying its gene circuit technologies to develop an internal pipeline of medicines that use off-the-shelf CAR-NK cells with the goal of addressing major challenges for people living with cancer.